 Stephen C. McCluski has served as the Chairman of our Board of Directors since 2009.
 Mr. McCluski served as Senior Vice President and Chief Financial Officer of Bausch & Lomb Incorporated, a manufacturer of health care products for the eye, from 1995 to his retirement in 2007.
-Mr. McCluski is also a director of Monro Muffler Brake, Inc. and the James P. Wilmot Cancer Center of the University of Rochester and, within the past five years, he also served as a director of Standard Microsystems Corporation.
+Mr. McCluski is also a director of Monro Muffler Brake, Inc. and the James P. Wilmot Cancer Center of the University of Rochester and, within the past five years, he also served as a director of Standard

+Microsystems Corporation.
 We believe Mr. McCluski's qualifications to serve on our Board include his global management experience and knowledge of financial and accounting matters and mergers and acquisitions.
 As a result of these experiences, Mr. McCluski has a wide-ranging understanding of business organizations generally and healthcare businesses in particular.
 Mr. McCluski also has significant corporate governance experience through his service on other company boards.

-Mark Goldberg, MD, served as Executive Vice President, Medical and Regulatory Strategy of Product Development for Synageva BioPharma Corp., a biopharmaceutical company, from January to September 2014.
-Prior to that he served as Senior Vice President of Product Development for Synageva from 2011 to January 2014.
-Effective September 22, 2014, Dr. Goldberg remained an employee of Synageva contributing to medical and regulatory strategy, but ceased to be an officer of the company.
+Mark Goldberg, MD, served in various capacities of increasing responsibility at Synageva BioPharma Corp., a biopharmaceutical company, from 2011 to 2014, including as Executive Vice President, Medical and Regulatory Strategy from January to October 2014.
+From October 2014 through the acquisition of Synageva by Alexion Pharmaceuticals, Inc. in 2015, Dr. Goldberg, while no longer an officer, remained employed by Synageva contributing to medical and regulatory strategy.
 Prior to joining Synageva he served in various management capacities of increasing responsibility at Genzyme Corporation, a biopharmaceutical company, from 1996 to 2011, most recently as Senior Vice President, Clinical Research and Global Therapeutic Head, Oncology, Genetic Health, and as Chairman of Genzyme's Early Product Review Board.
 Prior to joining Genzyme he was a full-time staff physician at Brigham and Women's Hospital and the Dana-Farber Cancer Institute, where he still holds appointments.
-Dr. Goldberg is an Associate Professor of Medicine at Harvard Medical School.
+Dr. Goldberg is an Associate Professor of Medicine at Harvard Medical School and currently serves as acting chief medical officer of CANbridge Life Sciences Ltd., a privately held biopharmaceutical company.
 Dr. Goldberg holds a Doctor of Medicine degree from Harvard Medical School.
-Dr. Goldberg is also a director of GlycoMimetics, Inc. and Idera Pharmaceuticals, Inc. and, within the past five years, he also served as a director of Synageva BioPharma Corp.
+Dr. Goldberg is also a director of aTyr Pharma, Inc., Blueprint Medicines Corporation, GlycoMimetics, Inc. and Idera Pharmaceuticals, Inc. and, within the past five years, he also served as a director of Synageva BioPharma Corp.
 We believe that Dr. Goldberg's qualifications to serve on our Board include his comprehensive experiences in clinical research and medical affairs, as well as early stage research, at his former employers, which give him a wide-ranging understanding of the drug development process for biopharmaceutical products from the research stage through clinical development.